 “I want to know if you can sit with pain, mine or your own, without moving to hide it, or fade it, or fix it.” -Oriah MD

 When I first read Oriah’s The Invitation, these are the words that I couldn’t get past.
 It was over 10 years ago, and I remember how these words landed in my chest.
-25 simple words that piece together into the deepest commitment of love.
+These simple words piece together into the deepest commitment of love.
 In summary they state, “I’m not going anywhere.”
 I usually despise summaries.
 I am much more verbose.
 It sounds passionate, doesn’t it?
 Verbose; it’s even a little sexy.
 While summary is clinical, it’s too simple to be meaningful, right?

 I mean, if you are going to profess love, you write a prolix composition with extended metaphors, and similes and carefully structured syntactically sound sentences (with alliteration) and careful word choice.
 You don’t cut it to the least common denominator and make love analogous to math — it’s too logical, and what the Hell is logical about love?